tfdiaz/42_intermediate_exams/README.md

     * Are two strings anagrams
   * print_doublon
     * Find intersection from two arrays
+  * equation
+    * Solve and print solutions to input
 * **Level 1**
   * count_alpha
     * Print occurrence of each character in string